UWARG/docs/docs/bootcamp/embedded.md

 Additional Requirements:

-- ●●You must use Git to clone and push your final code
+* You must use Git to clone and push your final code
-- ●●You must have a 2 second delay after turning on the car until the beginning of your program.
+* You must have a 2 second delay after turning on the car until the beginning of your program.
-- ●●No delay function will be provided.
+* You delay function will be provided.
 You need to write it yourself.

 You need to have a Github account.
 Go to the [base code](https://github.com/UWARG/RC-Car-Bootstrap) and click **FORK**.